Skip to content

 Immerse yourself in the pages of Desert Solitaire before your Utah national park tour and you’ll arrive more attuned to the nuances of the park’s beauty, its unforgiving terrain, and the delicate balance of its ecosystems.

-Quite simply, Abbey’s words will help you notice and feel more.
+Quite simply, Edward Abbey’s words will help you notice and feel more.
 Think of Desert Solitaire as a literary portal straight to the heart of the desert.

 The towering red sandstone arches, the labyrinthine canyons, and ever-changing light come alive thanks to Abbey’s vivid observations.
 Throw in the real-time stories of your expert GeoCultura guides and your small group tour of Utah’s national parks becomes an even richer experience.